 Because every story has a beginning, a middle, and an end, but there are a million different ways that you can present your events in a story.

-With that in mind, we have identified 11 of the most important plot structures that you will find.
+With that in mind, I have identified 11 of the most important plot structures that you will find.
 Feel free to experiment with one or more of these:

 - The Fichtean Curve